Protests Rock Spain's Catalonia Region But Residents Are Divided Over Independence

 According to a poll in September, around 70% of respondents in Catalonia favored holding a referendum, as long as it's carried out legally.

-Sohail Jannessari, political science researcher at Barcelona's Pompeu Fabra University, says rather than engaging in dialogue, Spain has historically suppressed independence movements — and that has made the movement's supporters angrier.
+Sohail Jannessari, a political science researcher at Barcelona's Pompeu Fabra University, says rather than engaging in dialogue, Spain has historically suppressed independence movements — and that has made the movement's supporters angrier.

 "In essence, the whole process of the Catalan independence movement has been a massive mobilization to do civil disobedience against the Spanish state," says Jannessari.